virtual-labs/exp-design-piezoelectric-sensor-coep/experiment/experiment-name.md

-# Piezoelectric sensor and its application
+# Design of Piezoelectric sensor and its application